R-a-Moore/intro_aws/README.md

 - instances

-- select -> connect -> SSH connection; copy bottom SSH command `` paste it into the terminal, ensuring you are in your .ssh directory where your key pair that you've selected for that machine is stored.
+- select -> connect -> SSH client; copy bottom SSH command `` paste it into the terminal, ensuring you are in your .ssh directory where your key pair that you've selected for that machine is stored.

 One issue that can arise with the ssh command is sometimes it brings up a root error.
 This is where your ssh command is using root instead of ubuntu (or whatever relevant os you're using).
 Replace the first with the second.